athenekilta/ilmomasiina/README.md

 ## Production

 **Important**: Ilmomasiina is currently on alpha stage.
-It's not completely stable.
-Things might break.
+Use it with your own risk.

 Example of `.htaccess` config: